020 7099 6086

 Consequences of declaring bankruptcy

-Before thinking about how to declare bankruptcy, make sure you’re aware of the repercussions first.
-It’s important to explore any other options you may have to manage your debts.
+Before thinking about the bankruptcy process, make sure you’re aware of the repercussions first.

+Think about how bankruptcy affects your personal circumstances.
 Bear in mind that once you have been made bankrupt, your assets could be used to pay off the debt.

 Also, the Individual Insolvency Register, provided by the Insolvency Service, will publish your name and details of your circumstances.
 This database is searchable by the general public for free and it includes information about current declared bankruptcies - also those which have ended in the past three months.

-• Act as a director of a company without permission from the courts
+- Act as a director of a company without permission from the courts

-• Create or manage a company without permission from the courts
+- Create or manage a company without permission from the courts

-• Manage a business with a different name without informing staff, suppliers and clients about your bankruptcy
+- Manage a business with a different name without informing staff, suppliers and clients about your bankruptcy

 However in the right circumstances, declaring bankruptcy is the best way to resolve debts which would otherwise take much longer or be impossible to clear.